cisel-dev/nightwatch/README.md

-#### Kubetools
-##### kubehunt usage
+#### kubehunt usage
-Enter an IP adress or FQDN of a Kubernetes cluster
+- Enter an IP adress or FQDN of a Kubernetes cluster

-##### kubesec usage
+#### kubesec usage
-Enter a repository URL : https://github.com/kubernetes/examples.git
+- Enter a Git repository URL : https://github.com/kubernetes/examples.git
-Enter a YAML file to analyse in the repository : examples/guestbook/frontend-deployment.yaml Git username, Git password
+- Enter a YAML file to analyse in the repository : examples/guestbook/frontend-deployment.yaml
+- Git username, Git password

-##### kubebench usage
+#### kubebench usage
-Enter .kubeconfig file in 64bits format, Exemple :  cat ~/.kube/config | base64 | pbcopy
+- Enter .kubeconfig file in 64bits format, Exemple :  cat ~/.kube/config | base64 | pbcopy

+#### kubelint usage
+- Enter a Git repository URL : https://github.com/kubernetes/examples.git
+- Enter the path of the folder to scan : examples/guestbook/
+- Git username, Git password

+#### terrascan usage
+- Enter a Git repository URL : https://github.com/kubernetes/examples.git
+- Enter the path of the folder to scan : examples/guestbook/
+- Git username, Git password

+#### gitleaks usage
+- Enter a Git repository URL : https://github.com/kubernetes/examples.git
+- Enter the path of the folder to scan : examples/guestbook/
+- Git username, Git password

+#### trivy usage
+- Enter the dockr image name : alpine:latest, or alpine:3.15.2, or cisel/nightwatch:0.1
+- Registry username, Registry password

 ---
-### Tools of the API
+### Tools usage examples without of the UI
+Below you can find some examples on how to use some of the security tools hosted in NightWatch using the CLI.

 Kube-hunter Usage
 - docker exec -it nightwatch kube-hunter --remote w.x.y.z  --enable-cve-hunting
 - docker exec -it nightwatch kube-hunter --remote w.x.y.z  --enable-cve-hunting --report json